-Your Final Year Tutor is a member of the academic staff and is responsible for students on the final year of the course.
-They work closely with the programme leader and programme support co-ordinator to support you on your programme.
+Your First Year Tutor is a member of the academic staff and is responsible for students on the first year of the programme.
+They work closely with the programme leader and programme administrator to support you on your programme.
+Please contact them first with any academic queries.